 Second, it should also be noted that the effects of our step function to reflect dust sublimation (§3.2) become increasingly pronounced with increasing metallicity.
 The ridge of emission at 17 < log(φH) < 18 is much more distinct at 5.0 Z⊙ than at solar metallicities.

 Finally, increasing metallicity makes the islands of emission evident in the optical emission lines more prominent.
 In the regions of the second, smaller peak, there is an ionization jump experienced by the elements that are exhibiting this double peak feature.
 This ionization jump creates strong emission in these regions, causing the double peak feature that we have noted in §3.3.2.
-Specifically, the island of emission feature is evident n: C III] λ1907 and [O II] λ2471 ), optical lines (i.e. all the sulfur lines, [O III] λ4959, [N II] λ5755, and [O I] λ6300), and even the IR emission lines (i.e. [O II] λ7325 and [S III] λ 9069; see Figure 5).
+Specifically, the island of emission feature is most evident in optical emission lines [O III] λ5007, [O I] λ6300, [S III] λ6312, and [N II] λ6584 (Figure 5b, rows c-f), as well as in IR emission lines [Ar III] λ7135, [O II] λ7325, [S III] λ9069, and [O I] 63 µm (Figure 5c, rows a-d).

 4.2.1 UV Emission Lines

 Figure 5a displays the equivalent widths across the LOC plane for selected UV emission lines as function of metallicity.
-In general, we observe that most of the shorter-wavelength UV emission lines increase in strength with increasing metallicity(see Figure 5, rows a-c).
-Many of the longer-wavelength UV emission lines decrease in strength (peaks as well as emission across the LOC plane) with increasing metallicity (see Figure 5, rows d and e), with Mg as the exception (see Figure 5, row f).
+In general, we observe that most of the shorter-wavelength UV emission lines increase in strength and emit over a wider range of with increasing metallicity Figure 5, rows a-c) [THIS APPLIES FOR THE LINES SHOWN IN FIG 5 BUT DOES IT APPLY FOR ALL SHORT WAVELENGTH UV LINES?
+ALSO NOTE THAT THE 1000 K BOUNDARY CONDITION HIGH-RES 5Z SIMS MIGHT HAVE TO TAKE THE PLACE OF THE RIGHT COLUMN.
+IT LOOKS LIKE THE REPOSITORY ONLY INCLUDES THE LOWER RIGHT CORNER].
+Many of the longer-wavelength UV emission lines decrease in strength (peaks as well as emission across the LOC plane) with increasing metallicity (see Figure 5, rows d and e), with Mg as the exception (see Figure 5, row f) [SAME AS ABOVE].
 Following Ferland et al. (1996) and K97, we will specifically discuss the relationships between oxygen, nitrogen, carbon, and helium.

 Since we scale nitrogen with Z2 due to secondary nitrogen production, our grids also show that N III λ991 increases 25 fold to log(WN III) = 2.4 at 5.0 Z⊙ (Figure 5a, row a).
 Similarly, they show that N V λ1240 increases with increasing Z but much less drastically than N III λ991: the strength of N V λ1240 at 5.0 Z⊙ is only 13 times the strength of N V λ1240 at 0.2 Z⊙ (as opposed to 25 times the strength, as with N III λ991; Figure 5a, row c).